Install Stats Homework

-Next, sometimes Java will be installed on your system, but will not automatically open and run .jar files like Stats_Homework.jar.
+Next, sometimes Java will be installed on your Windows system, but will not automatically open and run .jar files like Stats_Homework.jar.
 Sometimes, your system will treat a .jar file as an archive file and open it as a folder.
-You want to be able to double-click on the .jar file and have it execute the program.
+You want to this file to automatically execute — to be able to double-click on the .jar file and it runs the program.

-If this is your situation, run this tiny utility program: run the jarfix utility.
+If this is your situation, run this tiny utility program: run the jarfix utility (again, this is for Windows).
 This little program will establish the proper associations on your system so that .jar files will run with a double-click.